What are your favorite foods?

 Carrie and I have five children.
 Josh is married to Melinda and they have three children, Hudson, Hayden, and Hanale.
 Josh is a pastor at Calvary Chapel and they live in Southern California.

 Melissa is married to Peter and they lived in Southern Sudan for several months of 2010 working at a hospital in Akot.
 Then they went to Haiti to help with the cholera epidemic with Samaritan's Purse.
 Melissa is a nurse and Peter is a leader/manager.
-They are currently in New York City for training before they return to Africa.
+They are currently in New York City working for a foundation that provides economic aid to African countries.

-Ben is a US Marine stationed in Alabama and is married to Galan.
+Ben is a US Marine stationed in North Carolina and is married to Galan and they have a little girl named Sahlor.
 Megan and Elizabeth live nearby and work as full time pet groomers.

 I love my family and enjoy communicating with them via twitter, facebook, cell phone, Skype, and personal visits wherever they are in the world.